vikramjelije/WebDevelopment/Episode02.md

 ##Network: a system where multiple resources to connected together, can communicate with each other.
     1. LAN (in a room/building)
     2. MAN (cities like delhi & mumbai connected together)
-    3. WAN (coutnries connected together)
+    3. WAN (countries connected together)
 ##Internet: is a network of networks (Global system)
 ##WWW: a collection of doc.'s & resources which can be accessed via internet
 ##IPAddress:  A unique address given to a machine which is on network